supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

+---
+layout: post
-# A deployable Dagster MVP (in 120 lines of Python)
+title: "A deployable Dagster MVP (in 120 lines of Python)m"
+categories: DataScience
+comments: true
+published: true
+excerpt: Get Dagster running in 5 minutes ...
+tags: code Python MLOps dagster
+last_modified_at: 2021-09-23
+---

+# Get Dagster running in 5 minutes

 Dagster describes itself as ‘the data orchestration tool designed for productivity’.
 And it’s a great tool.
 It’s also one with a steep learning curve.
 While learning Dagster, I found myself hunting for a simple example of a deployable data pipeline.
 It didn’t exist, so I built it myself.
 Here’s the Github repo: https://github.com/bakerwho/dagster-mvp.